feenkcom/gtoolkit-constrainer/src/GToolkit-Constrainer.package/Subject.class/README.md

-Base class for the subject of a rule
+sBase class for the subject of a rule